IndulgeinDotNet/UtilityMaestro/README.md

 WINPCAP must be installed as a prerequesite.
 [Download WINPCAP](https://www.winpcap.org/install/bin/WinPcap_4_1_3.exe)

-Download WINPCAP from the link above. once installed, download and open the Utility Maestro Executable and all tools should be available.
+Download WINPCAP from the link above.
+Once installed, download and open the Utility Maestro Executable and all tools should be available.
 [Download Utility Maestro](https://github.com/IndulgeinDotNet/UtilityMaestro/releases/Beta)

 Handle Windows Defender (if flagged):